SpawnAtis/datagrid-poc/README.md

 ## Notes

 - Row Grouping/Expansion is an AG Grid Enterprise feature.
 Community edition cannot provide native collapsible groups.
-Workarounds are possible but limited; see `docs/ag-grid-poc-report.md`.
+Workarounds are possible, but limited; see `docs/ag-grid-poc-report.md`.

-## Next steps

-- Optional: add CSV export, column pinning, and server-side row model examples
-- If native grouping is required, evaluate AG Grid Enterprise
+- If native grouping is required -> AG Grid Enterprise